sidharth0909/FitX/README.md

 - Set fitness goals and track progress over time.
 - Utilize the built-in timer for better workout management.
 - Create and customize your own exercises.

+## **Conclusion**
+- The app provides a structured workout experience with AI-powered exercise tracking.
+- TensorFlow.js enables real-time rep counting and posture assessment.
+- Users can choose between predefined workouts or create their own.
+- Authentication ensures secure access to user-specific data.

 ## Future Scope
 - **Wearable Device Integration**: Support for fitness bands and smartwatches for enhanced tracking.